Fluffy, Fluffy Cinnamoroll: Characters

 Nuts (Born August 10) is a baby male pup who wears a blue scarf around his neck.
-He is a more curious then his brother Coco and is often seen sleeping.
-Nut's Fur color is the same as Coco's fur color.
+He is more curious than his brother Coco and is often seen sleeping.
+Nut's fur color is the same as Coco's fur color.
 Nuts along with his twin brother Coco appear in the 5th volume of the manga, where Cinnamon babysits the two while Cappuccino is away.